Matteus247/Embedded_Systems/README.md

 ---

-*Developed by: Alexander Limonov, Matteus Tannase, Miles Grist, Nikolay Miladinov*
+*Developed by: Alexander Limonov, Matei Tanase, Miles Grist, Nikolay Miladinov*

 Figure skaters are exposed to large forces when spinning and landing jumps.
 This device aims to provide methods for fast quantitative and qualitative feedback to athletes, when training specific